Communist Party of Germany (Roter Morgen)

+History and Ideology

-It was founded in December 1985 in Hamburg by members of the Communist Party of Germany/Marxists-Leninists who disapproved of that group's fusion with the Trotskyist "Gruppe Internationale Marxisten", seeing it as betrayal of their Hoxhaist ideology.
+It was founded in December 1986 in Hamburg by members of the Communist Party of Germany/Marxists-Leninists who disapproved of that group's fusion with the Trotskyist Gruppe Internationale Marxisten, seeing it as betrayal of their Hoxhaist ideology.

+The party was quoted in 1992 as declaring Israel "the most bloodthirsty and power-hungry bastion against the people".

 The party published its own monthly newspaper Roter Morgen until its dissolution in 2011.

 Roter Oktober

-Red October - Organisation for the construction of a Communist Party in Germany (Roter Oktober – Organisation zum Aufbau der Kommunistischen Partei in Deutschland), short form: RO, split from the KPD (Red Dawn) in December 2002 due to viewing their predecessor as false communists.
+Red October – Organisation for the construction of a Communist Party in Germany (Roter Oktober – Organisation zum Aufbau der Kommunistischen Partei in Deutschland), short form: RO, split from the KPD (Red Dawn) in December 2002 due to viewing their predecessor as false communists.
 The organisation itself wasn't a political party, but rather an association of communists with the eventual goal of constructing a vanguardist party able to bring about the dictatorship of the proletariat.

-Red October dissolved in 2009, stating their goal for the construction of a real communist party in Germany to have failed.
+Red October dissolved in 2009, stating that they have failed their goal for the construction of a real communist party in Germany.